Clan Fleming: 17th century

 In 1606 John the sixth Lord Fleming was created Earl of Wigtown.

 18th century and Jacobite risings

 The Clan Fleming were Jacobites and the 6th earl attended James II of England and VII of Scotland after the Glorious Revolution of 1688.
 Fleming opposed the Treaty of Union and voted against every article in the Parliament of 1706.
 During the Jacobite rising of 1715 he was arrested by the governor of Edinburgh Castle.
 Charles Fleming had succeeded his brother as the earl but when he died in 1747 the title became dormant.

 Modern history

 According to the Collins Scottish Clan and Family Encyclopedia, Alexander Fleming who discovered Penicillin is the most distinguished bearer of the name in recent times.

-Another famous member of the clan is Commander Ian Fleming who was both an extremely successful intelligence officer of the wartime Naval Intelligence Directorate, the author of the James Bond books, and a well known high society clubman, with homes in Oxfordshire, Chelsea and Jamaica.
+Another famous member was Ian Fleming, best known as the author of the James Bond books, and a well known high society clubman, with homes in Oxfordshire, Chelsea and Jamaica.